 "Connecting Cultures: A World in Brooklyn" installation view at the Brooklyn Museum.
 Photo: JongHeon Martin Kim

 - top attractions/

 The European masterpieces of the Frick Collection are housed in Henry Clay Frick's magnificent Fifth Avenue mansion, and Midtown's Museum of Modern Art (MoMA) is home to some of the world's most important contemporary artworks.
-Uptown, the Studio Museum in Harlem showcases the work of black artists, while the Cloisters houses an impressive collection of medieval art juxtaposed with the museum's gorgeous architecture; it also offers charming gardens and stunning views of the Hudson.
+Uptown, the Studio Museum in Harlem highlights the work of black artists, while the Cloisters houses an impressive collection of medieval art juxtaposed with the museum's gorgeous architecture; it also offers charming gardens and stunning views of the Hudson.
 Brooklyn Museum, one of the largest and oldest art museums in the country, boasts a wide-ranging collection that spans cultures and artistic movements in its beaux arts home at the northern end of Prospect Park.

-For other great cultural experiences throughout the City—including not only museums, but also music, dance and theater—check out our Arts, Culture & Entertainment page, monthly art calendar and our arts and culture roundup.
+For other great cultural experiences throughout the City—including not only museums, but also music, dance and theater—check out our Arts, Culture & Entertainment page, art calendar and our arts and culture roundup.